pranaykargam/Dev-Tinder-web-Frontend/README.md

 - Navbar should should be updated as soon as user login in
 - Refacter of our code to add constants file + create a component folder.

+- you should not be access to the other routers without login
+-  if the token is not present so it redirects to the login page.